 We offer both long-term and short-term volunteer opportunities assisting our education, operations, development, communications and marketing teams either at Space Foundation world headquarters, our Washington, D.C., office or at the annual Space Symposium.

 Space Foundation Discovery Center Opportunities

-Currently recruiting for Friday, Saturday and evening volunteer coverage.
+Currently recruiting for weekday afternoons, Saturdays and evening events.